ndestates/vscode-grok4/grok-integration/README.md

 ## 💬 Using Grok Chat

-Type `@grok` in any VS Code chat window to start chatting with Grok AI:
+Type `@grok` in any VS Code chat window to start chatting with Grok AI.

-- `@grok explain this function` - Get detailed code explanations
+### Providing Context with Files
+You can provide the content of one or more files to Grok for more accurate, context-aware answers.
+Simply type `#file:` and select a file from the picker.

+**Example:**
+`@grok #file:src/extension.ts #file:package.json Please add a new command and update the version.`

+### Using Slash Commands
 - `@grok /review` - Comprehensive code review with suggestions
 - `@grok /debug` - Help debugging issues and bugs
 - `@grok /optimize` - Performance optimization recommendations